What Is The Skin?

 Hair and nails are skin appendages—specialized structures that derive from epidermal cells.
 Both are formed through processes of keratinization.

-Qualia Skin provides two minerals and a vitamin that have been shown to nutritionally support hair and nail structure and health: Iron (in Ultimine™ Multi 7) provides an important support for mitochondrial DNA synthesis; it therefore provides essential support for the continuous turnaround of new cells for the growth, maintenance and normal physiology of hair and nails .
-Silicon (in Bamboo Extract) is one of the main minerals in nails and is therefore important for nail health [46,47].
-Hair health—thickness, tensile strength, elasticity, break load—is also supported by silicon, and hair strands with higher silicon content tend to have lower falling rate and higher brightness [46–48].
+Qualia Skin provides two minerals and a vitamin that have been shown to nutritionally support hair and nail structure and health: Iron (from inactive Aspergillus oryzae culture) provides important support for mitochondrial DNA synthesis; it therefore provides essential support for the continued turnaround of new cells for the growth, maintenance and normal physiology of hair and nails .
+Silicon (in Bamboo Stem & Leaf Extract) is one of the main minerals in nails and is therefore important for nail health [46,47].
+Hair health—thickness, tensile strength, elasticity, break load—is also supported by silicon, and hair strands with higher silicon content tend to have lower falling rates and higher brightness [46–48].
 Vitamin B7, or Biotin, also supports nail structure and health [49–51] and hair health .
-In addition to these nutrients, Qualia Skin includes Aloe Vera Powder, which has also been shown to support nail structure and health .
+In addition to these nutrients, Qualia Skin includes Aloe Vera Inner Leaf Juice Powder, which has also been shown to support nail structure and health .

 Melanocytes And Skin Pigmentation